christian-schlichtherle/fun-io/README.md

   + It also provides the following utility functions:
     + `copy` is a high performance algorithm for copying data from a `Source` to a `Sink`, including `Store`s.
     + `clone` duplicates an object by serializing it to memory and decoding it again.
-+ `fun-io-commons-compress`: Depends on [Apache Commons Compress] to provide transformations and archive file stores.
++ `fun-io-commons-compress`: Depends on [Apache Commons Compress] to provide implementations of the Fun I/O API.
   + The `CommonsCompress` class is a facade which provides the following `Transformation` functions:
     + `blockLZ4` compresses/decompresses data using the LZ4 block format.
     + `bzip2` compresses decompresses data using the BZIP2 format.